NEWS ARTISTS AVAILS TOURS CONTACT

 BIO:

-The new album, Home Church Road, features both the Athens and the Philadelphia players (though the Philly players are the ones who tour).
-Musically, it is a landscape that does not commit to one immediate style, but rather, it is orchestrated in whichever direction best suits the narrative, the end result weaving tender somber moments with raunchy punk rock guitars and noise elements.
+In 2009, Hughes relocated to Philadelphia where he managed to find eight people who wanted to continue playing as Folklore.
+So what would have most likely faded into a lost bedroom project is now a stronger than ever live band in Philadelphia.
+Home Church Road features both the Athens and the Philadelphia players (though the Philly players are the ones who tour).
+Musically, the concept album is a landscape that does not commit to one immediate style, but rather, it is orchestrated in whichever direction best suits the narrative, the end result weaving tender somber moments with raunchy punk rock guitars and noise elements.

 REVIEWS: